Data Visualisations using Waste Data Interrogator

 Origins

 The Waste Data Interrogator records origins as local authority districts or as larger regions.
 That means there is no direct latitude and longitude.
-We sourced the centroid coordinates for each area from the ONS.
-This allowed us to place every origin accurately on the map.
+We sourced the centroid coordinates for each area from the Office National Statistics Open Geography Portal.
+This allowed us to place every origin consistently on the map.

 Destinations

-The data contains permit references for disposal sites.
+The data contains permit references for treatment and disposal sites.
 To convert those into actual locations we used the Environment Agency public register, matched the sites and recorded their coordinates.

 Structuring the movements